-A new Developer Hero joins us in our latest installment of the Cosmic JS Developer Spotlight Series.
+A new Developer Hero joins us in our latest installment of the Cosmic Developer Spotlight Series.
 We sat down with Micah Walter, a developer in Brooklyn, New York who helps lead the charge on innovative app development for large institutions in the not-for-profit space, predominantly for museums.
 Micah has degrees from the Rochester Institute of Technology and Maryland Institute College of Art.
 Most recently he served as the Director of Digital & Emerging Media at Cooper Hewitt, Smithsonian Design Museumin New York City.
 Check him out on Twitter, and enjoy the Q/A.

-Cosmic JS: How long have you been building software?
+Cosmic: How long have you been building software?

 Micah: I've been making digital things for as long as I can remember.
 There was an Apple in my fifth grade classroom and my father bought a Xerox CPM machine for his business in the 80's (with Supercalc!).
 So, I've been tinkering with computers for about 30 years.

 More recently I've been working in museums and have had the opportunity to start building scalable websites and interactive projects.
 That's been going on for the last seven years or so.